Wall St Week Ahead-A Biden victory could weigh on stock market's winners | MarketScreener

 views the nascent recovery in the United States.

-selling.
-Overall, the capital gains tax rate could go as high as
+Overall, the capital gains tax rate could go as high as 40%

 discouraging investment, according to a paper by Princeton